Due times after a break

 Easy: (5 + 20) * 3.25 = 81.25 days

-If you find a card hard, the next interval is quite conservative and is less than the last wait (25 days).
+If you find a card hard, the next interval is conservative and any extra delay is discarded.
 If you find it good, the next interval is only about 50% higher.
 And easy increases the interval aggressively as usual.